Taipo/pareto_security/README.md

 = Pareto Security Features =

-Wordpress has been plagued in recent times by plugins that bring with them security vulnerabilities.
-Users depend on 3rd party developers to check all user inputs and to escape all outputs from their plugin code, however in many many cases this is not done correctly leading to vulnerabilities and often websites being attacked, malware code installed, and in worst cases, entire servers taken over.
+Wordpress has been plagued by plugins that bring with them security vulnerabilities.
+Users depend on the security skills of 3rd party developers to check all user inputs and to escape all outputs from their plugin code.

+However in many many cases this is not done correctly leading to vulnerabilities and often websites being attacked, malware code installed, and in worst cases, entire servers taken over.

 Pareto Security class acts as a central security hub checking all inputs from users.